VermeilChan/MetalSlug6Font/README.md

 - Transform text into images with the captivating Metal Slug font style.
 - Personalize spacing between characters for imaginative layouts.
-- Support for uppercase and lowercase alphabets (A-Z, a-z), numbers (1-9), Symbols.
+- Support for uppercase and lowercase alphabets (A-Z, a-z), numbers (0-9), Symbols.
-Check [SUPPORTED.md](SUPPORTED.md) For More Information.
+Check [SUPPORTED.md](SUPPORTED.md) And [GUIDE.md](GUIDE.md) For More Information.

 **Note:** Using the Metal Slug font style to turn text into images might not work perfectly with all fonts.
-Some fonts might not have all the features like uppercase and lowercase letters (A-Z, a-z), numbers (1-9), Symbols.
+Some fonts might not have all the features like uppercase and lowercase letters (A-Z, a-z), numbers (0-9), Symbols.

 ## Requirements